tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/creating_modifying_bodies.rst

 * Wanting to create a body that has a custom environment model that depends on the other bodies (such as aerodynamic guidance, thrust guidance, etc.), see :ref:`custom_models` for a detailed set of options.
 * Wanting to add bodies to an existing system of bodies in a simulation loop

-One crucial downside of adding bodies to an existing ``SystemOfBodies`` is that the dependencies between the bodies can only go in 'one direction': the newly added body may depend on the existing bodies, but the existing bodies can typically not be updated to depend on the newly added body.
+One crucial downside of adding bodies to an existing :class:`~tudatpy.numerical_simulation.environment.SystemOfBodies` is that the dependencies between the bodies can only go in 'one direction': the newly added body may depend on the existing bodies, but the existing bodies can not always be (easily) updated to depend on the newly added body.
-Therefore, manually adding bodies to an existing system of bodies is typically limited to spacecraft, for which their properties will (usually) not influence other bodies.

 .. warning::
    The (semi-)manual creation of bodies, or the modification of environment models of existing bodies, is *not* the recommended approach to take.